Viktor Yanukovych: Paul Manafort consultancy

 Manafort hired the public relations firm Edelman to lift Yanukovych's public image.
-However, Manafort's friends have said that Yanukovych "stopped listening" to him after he became president in 2010; Manafort warned him of the consequences of "extreme" political measures.
+However, Manafort's friends said that Yanukovych "stopped listening" to him after he became president in 2010; Manafort warned him of the consequences of "extreme" political measures.

-Manafort would later go on to serve as campaign chairman for Donald Trump in 2016.
+Manafort later went on to serve as campaign chairman for Donald Trump in 2016.
 The American FBI began a criminal investigation into Manafort's business dealings while he was lobbying for Yanukovych.
-American Federal prosecutors alleged that between 2010 and 2014 Manafort was paid more than $60 million by Ukrainian sponsors, including Rinat Akhmetov, believed to be the richest man in Ukraine.
+American federal prosecutors alleged that between 2010 and 2014 Manafort was paid more than $60 million by Ukrainian sponsors, including Rinat Akhmetov, believed to be the richest man in Ukraine.

 In January 2019, Manafort resigned from the Connecticut bar.